-Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel to the Commonwealth ("Bond Counsel") is of the opinion that, under existing law, interest on the Notes will not be included in the gross income of holders of the Notes for federal income tax purposes.
-This opinion is expressly conditioned upon continued compliance with certain requirements imposed by the Internal Revenue Code of 1986, as amended (the "Code"), which must be satisfied subsequent to the date of issuance of the Notes in order to ensure that interest on the Notes is and continues to be excludable from the gross income of holders of the Notes of the Notes retroactive to the date of issuance of the Notes.
-In particular, and without limitation, these requirements include restrictions on the use, expenditure and investment of Note proceeds and the payment of rebate, or penalties in lieu of rebate, to the United States, subject to certain exceptions.
+Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel to the Commonwealth ("Bond Counsel") is of the opinion that, under existing law, interest on the Tax-Exempt Bonds will not be included in the gross income of holders of the Tax-Exempt Bonds for federal income tax purposes.
+This opinion is expressly conditioned upon continued compliance with certain requirements imposed by the Internal Revenue Code of 1986, as amended (the "Code"), which must be satisfied subsequent to the date of issuance of the Tax-Exempt Bonds in order to ensure that interest on the Tax-Exempt Bonds is and continues to be excludable from the gross income of holders of the Tax-Exempt Bonds.
+Failure to comply with certain of such requirements could cause interest on the Tax-Exempt Bonds to be included in the gross income of holders of the Tax-Exempt Bonds retroactive to the date of issuance of the Tax-Exempt Bonds.
+In particular, and without limitation, these requirements include restrictions on the use, expenditure and investment of Tax-Exempt Bond proceeds and the payment of rebate, or penalties in lieu of rebate, to the United States, subject to certain exceptions.
 The Commonwealth has provided covenants and certificates as to continued compliance with such requirements.

-In the opinion of Bond Counsel, under existing law, interest on the Notes will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals and, for taxable years that began prior to January 1, 2018, corporations, under Section 55 of the Code.
-Bond Counsel has not opined as to any other matters of federal tax law relating to the Notes.
-However, prospective purchasers should be aware that certain collateral consequences may result under federal tax law for certain holders of the Notes, including but not limited to the requirement that recipients of certain Social Security and railroad retirement benefits take into account receipts or accruals of interest on the Notes in determining gross income.
+In the opinion of Bond Counsel, under existing law, interest on the Tax-Exempt Bonds will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax imposed on certain individuals under Section 55 of the Code.
+Bond Counsel has not opined as to any other matters of federal tax law relating to the Bonds.
+However, prospective purchasers should be aware that certain collateral consequences may result under federal tax law for certain holders of the Tax-Exempt Bonds, including but not limited to the requirement that recipients of certain Social Security and railroad retirement benefits take into account receipts or accruals of interest on the Tax-Exempt Bonds in determining gross income.
 The nature and extent of these other tax consequences depends on the particular tax status of the holder and the holder's other items of income or deduction.
 Holders should consult their own tax advisors with respect to such matters.

-Interest paid on tax-exempt obligations such as the Notes is generally required to be reported by payors to the IRS and to recipients in the same manner as interest on taxable obligations.
-In addition, such interest may be subject to "backup withholding" if the Note holder fails to provide the information required on IRS Form W-9, Request for Taxpayer Identification Number and Certification, or the IRS has specifically identified the Note holder as being subject to backup withholding because of prior underreporting.
-Neither the information reporting requirement nor the backup withholding requirement affects the excludability of interest on the Notes from gross income for federal tax purposes.
+Interest paid on tax-exempt obligations such as the Tax-Exempt Bonds is generally required to be reported by payors to the IRS and to recipients in the same manner as interest on taxable obligations.
+In addition, such interest may be subject to "backup withholding" if the Tax-Exempt Bond holder fails to provide the information required on IRS Form W-9, Request for Taxpayer Identification Number and Certification, or the IRS has specifically identified the Tax-Exempt Bond holder as being subject to backup withholding because of prior underreporting.
+Neither the information reporting requirement nor the backup withholding requirement affects the excludability of interest on the Tax-Exempt Bonds from gross income for federal tax purposes.